 - Recipient Name

-In case you need some help with capturing screenshots, please read this article.
+If you need some help with capturing screenshots, please read this article.